What Is An Underground Storage Tank System?

 - Tanks storing heating oil used on the premises where it is stored;

 - Tanks on or above the floor of underground areas, such as basements or tunnels;

 - Septic tanks and systems for collecting storm water and wastewater;

 - Tanks of 110 gallons or less capacity; and

 - Emergency spill and overfill tanks.

-Some state or local regulatory authorities, however, may include these tank types in their UST regulations.
+However, some implementing agencies may include these tank types in their UST regulations.
 Be sure you check with these authorities if you have questions about the requirements for your tank type.

 For more detailed information on the applicability of federal UST requirements for different types of USTs, please refer to Subpart A of Part 280 of the Code of Federal Regulations (CFR).